 How important is it for employees to feel appreciated at work?
-The answer is, it’s very important!
+The answer is, it’s crucial!

 Leaders practise specific emotional and social skills that impact the way they perceive and express themselves.
 This lets them effectively develop and maintain relationships and cope with everyday challenges.
-They believe in their employees and ensure they feel appreciated.
+They believe in their employees and ensure they demonstrate their appreciation.

 What do Leaders Do?

-A typical role of a leader is to support individuals and encourage them to work together to achieve a common goal.
-Strong leadership inspires high-performance standards and mobilizes a commitment to an organization's mission, vision, and values.
-They are compassionate and pay attention to their people by showing appreciation.
+A leader's typical role is to support individuals and encourage them to work together to achieve a common goal.
+Strong leadership embodies emotional intelligence, inspires high-performance standards and mobilizes a commitment to an organization's mission, vision, and values.
+They are compassionate leaders and pay attention to their people by showing their appreciation.
 Additionally, they know the value of investing in their employees and focusing on team development.
-Not only will this enhance their performance and overall organizational productivity, but it will employ happy people and demonstrate their value to the organization.
+This conduct will enhance employee performance and overall organizational productivity, engage happy team members, and demonstrate their value to the organization.

 Taking Care of Your People

 Emotionally intelligent leaders make employee appreciation part of the work culture.
 They are empathetic, self-aware, able to self-regulate, highly motivated, and have impeccable social skills.
 They “walk the talk” and are great role models who respect others by showing an interest in them and their work.